Extremal Peisert-type graphs without the strict-EKR property: Introduction

 Our third main result classifies extremal Peisert-type graphs and the structure of maximum cliques therein when $q$ is a cube (but $q$ is not a square).

 \begin{theorem} Let $q=r^3$, where $r$ is a prime power and a non-square.
-There are exactly $r(r^5+r^4+r^3+r^2+r+1)$ extremal Peisert-type graphs defined over $\F_{q^2}$.
-Moreover, if $X$ is such an extremal graph, then the following statements hold: \begin{itemize} \item $X$ is unique up to isomorphism. \item Maximum cliques in $X$ can be explicitly determined.
-In particular, $X$ has exactly $r^2+1$ canonical cliques containing $0$, and $r^2+r+1$ non-canonical cliques containing $0$. \end{itemize} \end{theorem}
+There are exactly $r(r^5+r^4+r^3+r^2+r+1)$ distinct extremal Peisert-type graphs defined over $\F_{q^2}$, but they are all isomorphic.
+Moreover, if $X$ is such an extremal graph, then maximum cliques in $X$ can be explicitly determined; in particular, $X$ has exactly $r^2+1$ canonical cliques containing $0$, and $r^2+r+1$ non-canonical cliques containing $0$. \end{theorem}

-Our main results can be also formulated in terms of the structure of non-collinear point sets with size $q$ in $AG(2,q)$ that determine the minimum number of directions; see Remark~\ref{rem:direction}.
+Our main results can be also formulated in terms of the structure of non-collinear point sets with size $q$ in $\AG(2,q)$ that determine the minimum number of directions; see Remark~\ref{rem:direction}.
 When $q=p^n$, where the smallest prime divisor of $n$ is at least $5$, contrary to Theorem~\ref{thm:thm2} and Theorem~\ref{thm:thm3}, extremal Peisert-type graphs defined over $\F_{q^2}$ may not be unique up to isomorphism.
 We refer to Example~\ref{ex:q=32} for two non-isomorphic extremal graphs when $q=2^5$.

 \textbf{Structure of the paper.} In Section~\ref{prelim}, we recall some basic terminologies and give some preliminary results.
 In Section~\ref{parameter}, we prove Theorem~\ref{thm:thm1}.
 The proof of Theorem~\ref{thm:thm2} and Theorem~\ref{thm:thm3} will be gradually developed in the subsequent sections.
 In Section~\ref{sec:count}, we analyze the structure of non-canonical cliques.
 In Section~\ref{sec:induced}, we construct extremal Peisert-type graphs induced by special geometric objects, and we will see their connection with affine polar graphs in Section~\ref{sec:polar}.
-The discussion on the minimum size of the support of eigenfunctions will be discussed in Section~\ref{sec:eigenfunction}.
+The minimum size of the support of eigenfunctions will be discussed in Section~\ref{sec:eigenfunction}.
 Lastly, we discuss a question related to extremal block graphs of orthogonal arrays in Section~\ref{sec:OA}.
 The proof of Theorem~\ref{thm:thm3} can be found at the end of Section~\ref{sec:induced1}, and the proof of Theorem~\ref{thm:thm2} can be found at the end of Section~\ref{sec:eigenfunction}.
 We also include some computational results in Appendix \ref{sec:computation}.